3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTREA_INSTRUCTIONS.md

 # OK NOW THE TRICKY SSH BIT!

-In this section you'll modify the way your SV08 MAX deals with a couple of thing, firstly when you insert filament into the auto feeder unit it'll now automatically grab the end & start feeding the filament to the extruder - you will no longer have to hit the button to start it!
+In this section you'll modify the way your SV08 MAX deals with a couple of things, firstly when you insert filament into the auto feeder unit it'll now automatically grab the end & start feeding the filament to the extruder - you will no longer have to hit the button to start it!
 The button will still be fully functional as before.

-Secondly the printer will now choose a random spot to tap the bed so it will NOT tap the same place over & over for every print!
+Secondly the printer will now choose a random spot around the centre home location to tap the bed so it will NOT tap the same place over & over for every print!

 Lastly the buffer_stepper.cfg file ties it all together & gives increased functionality especially when used with an HDMI touchscreen!